Paperback-iOS/website/src/uwu/getting-started.md

 Of course, a good manga app need to support multiples sources.
 Just note that using them will mess up your library and make the app unusable.

 ### Why should I join the your Discord?
 Our **[Discord](https://discord.gg/Ny83JV3)** is an active place where you will find weekly game events.
-Minecraft, Dota, League, we have everything to spend time waiting for Paper to make the app usable.
+Minecraft, Dota, League, we have everything to spend time while Paper improves the app.
 We also provide real estate consulting and clothing suggestions.

 ### I have some other issue that isn't listed here
-It's not possible, everything had been listed here.
-The #support channel is not designed to help people who did not read this guide.
+That's literally impossible.